 The Gherkin and now the Cheesegrater?
 Are we talking about London’s skyline or are we making a salad?
 Officially named 122 Leadenhall Street, the building stands 225 metres tall, making it one of the tallest skyscrapers in the Square Mile.
 The tapered design of the building was done to preserve views of St Paul’s Cathedral giving it the appearance of yup, you guessed it, a cheesegrater.

 The Gherkin – 180 metres

 Officially called 30 St Mary Axe, this iconic structure is more popularly known as The Gherkin, and it’s not difficult to see why.
 The distinctive cigar shape makes it easily recognisable in the London skyline, towering 180m in the heart of the city’s primary financial district.

 The glass-fronted steel structure was designed by legendary British architect Sir Norman Foster.
-Taking two years to complete, it officially opened in April 2004.
+Taking two years to complete, it officially opened in April 2004 and in 2005, The Gherkin was voted the most admired new building on the London skyline.
 As a private office building, it isn’t open to the public except for its restaurant and bar, and special events such as Open House London.

 Another one of the City of London’s most recognisable pieces of architecture, 20 Fenchurch Street got its nickname ‘Walkie Talkie’ due to its distinctive top-heavy shape.
 Rafael Viñoly’s London skyscraper sits in the historic City of London financial district, standing 38-stories high.
 Today it is the fifth tallest completed building in the City of London.